datapartnership/gaza-israel-conflict-impact-analysis/_sources/reports/20240202/README.md

 |Estimated Damage until Oct 29, 2023 | Estimated Damage until Feb 2, 2024|
 |- | -|
 |![]( heatmap-20231029.png) | ![](heatmap-20240202.png)|

+> Heatmap depicting estimated damage inflicted to buildings in the Gaza Strip utilizing SAR imagery to evaluate the extent and geographical distribution of estimated destruction.
+Brighter regions indicate higher levels of damage, denoting the intensity of estimated damage on scale from 0 to 1, from white to red, where 1 signifies total damage.

 ## Estimated Density and Intentisy of Damage to Buildings